-- (a) British Standard 8539 Annex Ann.
-B.2.3.1 and B.2.3.2, Code of practice for the selection and installation of post-installed anchors in concrete and masonry, tests to determine the resistance and site testing regimes - (b) British Standard 8539 9.3 and Annex B, Code of practice for the selection and installation of post-installed anchors in concrete and masonry, tests to check the quality of installation and site testing regimes
+- 1. EOTA TR 053 3.2.2, 3.2.3, 3.3.3 and 3.3.4 (2022).
+Metal injection anchors for use in masonry, recommendations for tests to be carried out on construction works - EOTA TR 051 (2016).
+Plastic anchors for multiple use in concrete and masonry for non-structural applications, and plastic anchors for fixing of external thermal insulation composite systems with rendering, recommendations for tests to be carried out on construction works - British Standard 8539 Annex Ann.
+B.2.3.1 and B.2.3.2 (2012).
+Code of practice for the selection and installation of post-installed anchors in concrete and masonry, tests to determine the resistance and site-testing regimes - 4.
+British Standard 8539 9.3 and Annex B (2012).
+Code of practice for the selection and installation of post-installed anchors in concrete and masonry, tests to check the quality of installation and site testing regimes

-HOW MANY ANCHORS / POST-INSTALLED REBARS SHOULD BE TESTED?
+4. HOW MANY ANCHORS / POST-INSTALLED REBARS SHOULD BE TESTED?

 There is no universal rule regarding the percentage of anchors or rebars that should be tested, nor is there any existing statistical basis for the percentages usually specified.
-Therefore, Hilti investigated again the existing national and European standards to provide a proposal for the number of tests that should be done.
-However, the numbers as given in Fig. 3 should be seen as an indication only as the requirements for the proof load program may vary significantly from case to case.
-Clearly, the number of anchors to be proof loaded for example is dictated by structural safety as well as practical considerations and reason for testing.
+Therefore, Hilti investigated the existing national and European standards to provide a proposal for the number of tests that should be done.

+However, the numbers as given in Fig. 3 should be seen as an indication only.
+This is because the requirements for the proof load program may vary significantly from case to case.

+Clearly, the number of anchors to be proof loaded is dictated by structural safety as well as practical considerations and the reasons for testing.
 For example, while it is typical on a large job to require that anywhere from 2.5 to 20 percent of the installed anchors of a given type and size be proof loaded, this requirement must be adjusted where, say, only four large anchors in a baseplate are to be verified.
 In such a case, it is not unreasonable to require that all four anchors be proof loaded, particularly if the consequences of failure are significant.